OlofBlomqvist/odd-box/README.md

 - H2C via terminating proxy
 - Automatic self-signed certs for all hosted processes

+### Performance

+While the goal of this project is not to provide a state-of-the-art level performing proxy server, but rather a tool for simplifying local development scenarios, we do try to keep performance ok:ish..
+TCP tunnel mode supports 100k+ requests per second while the intercepting proxy mode allows for around 20k-50k requests per second in most cases.
+More specific measurements of different scenarios will be added here at some point.

 ### Terminal User Interface

 The TUI is fairly simple basic; it provides an easy way to see which sites are running, the log outputs and all currently active connections.

+### API

+There is a basic administration API that can be enabled by adding "admin_api_port = n" to the configuration file.
+At some point a web-interface might be added for controlling odd-box thru this API..

 **odd-box v0.0.9:**
 ![Screenshot of oddbox v0.0.9](/screenshot.png)